 For an active DL BWP not provided by BWP-DownlinkDedicated, if a UE does not indicate a capability to operate in the active DL BWP without receiving an SS/PBCH block, the UE in RRC_CONNECTED state assumes that the active DL BWP includes the SS/PBCH blocks that the UE used to obtain SIB1 and, for SS/PBCH block and CORESET multiplexing pattern 1, the CORESET with index 0.

 For an active DL BWP provided by BWP-DownlinkDedicated, unless a UE indicates a capability to operate in the active DL BWP without receiving an SS/PBCH block, the UE in RRC_CONNECTED state assumes that the active DL BWP includes the SS/PBCH blocks that the UE used to obtain SIB1 or the SS/PBCH blocks provided by NonCellDefiningSSB.
 If the active DL BWP includes the SS/PBCH blocks that the UE used to obtain SIB1, for SS/PBCH block and CORESET multiplexing pattern 1, the UE expects the active DL BWP to include the CORESET with index 0.
-If the active DL BWP includes the SS/PBCH blocks provided by NonCellDefiningSSB.
+If the active DL BWP includes the SS/PBCH blocks provided by NonCellDefiningSSB, these SS/PBCH blocks and the SS/PBCH blocks that the UE used to obtain SIB1 have the same QCL properties, if they have the same index.

-For a RedCap UE indicated presence of SS/PBCH blocks within an active DL BWP by NonCellDefiningSSB in unpaired spectrum, collision handling between uplink transmissions and the SS/PBCH blocks are same as described for a UE indicated presence of SS/PBCH blocks by ssb-PositionsInBurst in SIB1 or in ServingCellConfigCommon described in all other clauses, unless otherwise stated.
+For a RedCap UE indicated presence of SS/PBCH blocks within an active DL BWP by NonCellDefiningSSB, collision handling between downlink receptions or uplink transmissions and the SS/PBCH blocks are same as described for a UE indicated presence of SS/PBCH blocks by ssb-PositionsInBurst in SIB1 or in ServingCellConfigCommon described in all other clauses, unless otherwise stated.

 For monitoring of a PDCCH candidate by a UE configured with NonCellDefiningSSB, if the UE